 It wasn’t hard to find out why though.
 After speaking with employees, Scott found that the increase in work and some technical difficulties were causing a tough environment for his team.

 “We are installing a new phone system in June but right now, the call centre is backed up.
 The manager brought in some snacks for them this morning though which I think has helped,” explains Scott.

 “It’s a way of recognizing their hard work and validating what they are dealing with right now.
 We can’t change the situation right now, but this tells them we are aware of it and are working on it.”

-Scott’s story explains that while free food is awesome, what’s more important is the actions HR and managers take to create a more positive work environment that increases happiness and improves the team morale.
+Scott’s story explains that while free food is awesome, what’s more important is the actions HR and managers take to create a more positive work environment.
+This increases happiness and improves team morale.